 Bachelor of Fine Arts Major

-Students in the bachelor of fine arts program engage in a wide range of coursework and studio courses, exploring mediums like photography, painting, sculpture and graphic design.
+Students in the bachelor of fine arts (BFA) program engage in a wide range of coursework and studio courses, exploring mediums like photography, painting, sculpture and graphic design.

 The program focuses on developing students’ skills as artists, creative thinkers, designers and problem solvers.
 The fine arts major is ideal for students considering a master’s degree in fine arts (MFA).